fahadmemon1234/Ai-Hackathon/book/README.md

 yarn start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+The integrated chatbot will also be available.

+## Integrated Chatbot

+This Docusaurus site integrates a Retrieval-Augmented Generation (RAG) Chatbot.
+For details on how the chatbot works and its backend setup, please refer to the main [Quickstart Guide](../../specs/1-rag-chatbot-book/quickstart.md).

 ## Build